First-Year Writing Program Transfer Credit Guidelines

 Students with 6.0 hours of college composition transfer credit

-Transfer students who complete a 6-hour first-year composition sequence (two English 1** transfer courses) at their prior institution will receive four hours of credit for ENG 101 and two hours of free elective or additional credit.
+Students who complete an approved 6-hour first-year composition sequence (two English 1** transfer courses) at their prior institution will receive four hours of credit for ENG 101 and two hours of free elective or additional credit.

 Students with 4.0 hours of college composition transfer credit